Superfluid extension of the self-consistent time-dependent band theory for neutron star matter: Anti-entrainment versus superfluid effects in the slab phase: Formulation

 As will be described in Sec.~\ref{Sec:anti-entrainment}, we apply the real-time method, proposed in Ref.~\cite{Sekizawa(2022)}, where we extract the collective masses of a slab and of protons from a dynamic response of the system to an external force.
 The external force can be introduced by means of a time-dependent, uniform vector potential $A_z(t)$ that couples only with protons which are localized inside slabs.
 Such a vector potential is equivalent to a uniform electric field, $E_z(t)=-(1/c)\dd A_z(t)/\dd t$.
 Time evolution of the system is described by the TDSLDA equation in the velocity gauge \cite{Sekizawa(2022)}:

 where the prime on the quasiparticle wave functions indicates that they are represented in the velocity gauge,

-and the same is true for the $v$ components \eqref{Eq:v_tilde(z)}.
+and a similar formula (with the opposite sign in the exponent) holds for the $v$ components \eqref{Eq:v_tilde(z)}.
 Notice that the Bloch wave vector in the $\bm{k}$-dependent single-particle Hamiltonian \eqref{H_k} in Eq.~\eqref{Eq:TDSLDA-v} is shifted as a function of time, according to the following relation:

 All densities can be expressed in terms of the quasiparticle wave functions in the velocity gauge, replacing $\widetilde{u}_{\nu\bm{k}}^{(q)}\rightarrow \widetilde{u}_{\nu\bm{k}}^{\prime(q)}$, $\widetilde{v}_{\nu\bm{k}}^{(q)} \rightarrow\widetilde{v}_{\nu\bm{k}}^{\prime(q)}$, and $k_z\rightarrow k_z(t)$.
 More detailed explanations on the expressions in the velocity gauge can be found in Ref.~\cite{Sekizawa(2022)}.